 Methadone for Opioid Use Disorder

-Physicians seeking education and guidelines regarding the use of methadone for opioid use disorder should contact the BC Centre on Substance Use.
+Physicians seeking education and guidelines regarding the use of methadone or other treatments for opioid use disorder should contact the BC Centre on Substance Use.

 Please refer to the Patient Information section for more information.